TeCSAR-UNCC/Pishgu/README.md

 ```

 ## Training and Testing
-Each domain has a corresponding Confif file in configs folder.
+Each domain has a corresponding Config file in configs folder.
 For training and saving the model in the Training section just set the "save_model" and "train" fields to True and use the following command:
 ```
 python3 main.py --config {path_to_the_confif_file}
 ```